Scorpaena: Species

+The fossil species †‘"Scorpaena" minima Kramberger, 1882 from the Middle Miocene (Serravallian) of Croatia & Serbia clearly appears to be a valid scorpaenid taxon distinct from S. prior, but unique features in its otolith morphology make it uncertain whether it belongs to Scorpaena or a different genus.
+It is only tentatively retained in Scorpaena.
+The potential fossil species †Scorpaena osterodenensis Schwarzhans, 2007 is known from the middle Eocene of Germany, but only from isolated otoliths.

 Characteristics

 Scorpaena scorpionfishes have a very bony head which is armed with numerous spines.
 There is a horizontal bony ridge beneath the eyes with 1-4 spines.
 They have an occipital pit.
 The uppermost spine on the preoperculum is the longest.
 There are patches of teeth on the roof of the mouth and at its sides.
 There are 12 spines and between 7 and 10 soft rays in the dorsal fin while the anal fin has 3 spines and 5 soft rays.
 There are 16 to 21 fin rays in the pectoral fin with some of the upper rays being branched in adults.
-THey have relatively large scales and the scales on the body are smooth.
+They have relatively large scales and the scales on the body are smooth.
 The lateral line is complete and its scales are tubed.
 They vary in size from a total length of 5.6 cm in S. pascuensis to 45.7 cm in S. mystes.

 Distribution and habitat

 Scorpaena scorpionfishes are found in the tropical and warm temperate zones of the Atlantic, Indian and Pacific Oceans.
 They are demersal fishes occurring in a number of habitats but are typically found in rocky or coralline habitats.